BUILDS-/builds-workshops/react-app/README.md

 ```
 import React from 'react';
 ```
-4. Create a function Button and export it
+4. Create a function Button and export it in Button.js

-Button.js
 ```
 import React from 'react';